awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 Count of contacts disconnected while the customer was on hold\.
 This includes both the agent and the customer ending the contact\.

 **Contacts hold agent disconnect**
+Count of contacts that were disconnected by the agent while the customer was on hold\.

+**Contacts hold customer disconnect**
 Count of contacts that were disconnected by the customer while the customer was on hold\.

 **Contacts incoming**